UXARRAY/uxarray/docs/userguide.rst

 Supplementary Guides
 --------------------

-These user guides provide additional detail asbout specific features in UXarray.
+These user guides provide additional details about specific features in UXarray.

 `Compatibility with HoloViz Tools <user-guide/holoviz.ipynb>`_ Use UXarray with HoloViz tools